As You Like It: Synopsis

 Rosalind, now disguised as Ganymede ("Jove's own page"), and Celia, now disguised as Aliena (Latin for "stranger"), arrive in the Arcadian Forest of Arden, where the exiled Duke now lives with some supporters, including "the melancholy Jaques", a malcontent figure, who is introduced weeping over the slaughter of a deer.
 "Ganymede" and "Aliena" do not immediately encounter the Duke and his companions.
 Instead, they meet Corin, an impoverished tenant, and offer to buy his master's crude cottage.

-Orlando and his servant Adam, meanwhile, find the Duke and his men and are soon living with them and posting simplistic love poems for Rosalind on the trees.
-It has been said that the role of Adam was played by Shakespeare, though this story is also said to be without foundation.
-Rosalind, also in love with Orlando, meets him as Ganymede and pretends to counsel him to cure him of being in love.
+Orlando and his servant Adam find the Duke and his men and are soon living with them and posting simplistic love poems for Rosalind on the trees (Shakespeare is said to have played Adam, though there is no modern evidence to support this).
+Rosalind, who is also in love with Orlando, meets him as Ganymede and pretends to counsel him to cure him of being in love.
 Ganymede says that "he" will take Rosalind's place and that "he" and Orlando can act out their relationship.

-The shepherdess, Phebe, with whom Silvius is in love, has fallen in love with Ganymede (Rosalind in disguise), though "Ganymede" continually shows that "he" is not interested in Phebe.
+The shepherdess Phebe, with whom Silvius is in love, has fallen in love with Ganymede (Rosalind in disguise), though "Ganymede" continually shows that "he" is not interested in Phebe.
 Touchstone, meanwhile, has fallen in love with the dull-witted shepherdess Audrey, and tries to woo her, but eventually is forced to be married first.
 William, another shepherd, attempts to marry Audrey as well, but is stopped by Touchstone, who threatens to kill him "a hundred and fifty ways".